zaxor0/zwerchhau/into-the-war/rules.md

 - Hauler, can carry 15 slots of items without being slowed.

 #### Engineer
-- Electronics, can use any electronic gear; incl. enemy radios.
+- Electronics, can use any electronic gear, including enemy radios.
 - Repair, can repair common mechanical equipment and electronics.

 #### Spy